We will be running a Gold practice expedition on:

 This webpage provides an outline of the expedition, what’s involved and what’s included.
 More detailed information on the expedition will be set out in our ‘Participant’s Pack’.

 To book on to the expedition click here.

 If you are interested in our final expeditions click here.

-The purpose of the expedition week is to prepare participants for their final expedition.
+The purpose of the expedition is to prepare participants for their Gold qualifying expedition.
 That means undertaking some training, doing a practice expedition and providing participants an opportunity to work as a team.
-The training will happen on day one and over the course of the 4 day practice expedition as well, although as participants progress through the 4 day expedition they will be given more and more opportunity to demonstrate their skills and journey independently as an expedition group.
 Training will include: